All Episodes

 No, don't do that.

-Now I'll tell you what, well, let me explain what a growth mindset is.
+Now, I'll tell you what, well, let me explain what a growth mindset is.

-The growth mindset is if they work hard and do the right things, they will do better in school so that they they can raise their grades through a growth mindset.
+The growth mindset is if they work hard and do the right things, they will do better in school so that they can raise their grades through a growth mindset.

-A uh skill stack, which I talk about too much.
+But I'll tell you what will make you seemingly smarter, a skill stack, which I talk about too much.

 If you intelligently combine a little bit of knowledge in the right kind of fields where that knowledge fits together really well, you will be effectively smarter.